pedroka-dev/Bannerlord-Iron-Will/README.md

  ![alt text](https://raw.githubusercontent.com/pedro-ca/bannerlord_iron_will/master/Kleptomania/Thumbnails/dynamic%20loot%20thumbnail.jpg)

 # To-do
- - Receive Roguery XP on attempt, no matter the outcome
  - Chance of an "encounter" on detection.
  - Bonus to detection and minimun goods from the party's best Bandit troops.
- - Penalties from consecutive steal from same settlement / faction.
  - Stolen good fencing (aka not being able to sell to settlement it was stolen from).
  - Implementation of optional configuration menu with mildeww's ModLib